petrosgk/malmo-challenge/ai_challenge/pig_chase/README.md

 * Start two instances of the Malmo Client on ports `10000` and `10001`
 * `cd malmo-challenge/ai_challenge/pig_chase`
 * `python pig_chase_human_vs_agent.py`

-### Playing with our agent
-If you want to play with our Augmented AStar agent instead of the 'focused' baseline agent, run:
-* `python pig_chase_human_vs_agent.py -t myagent`

 Wait for a few seconds for the human player interface to appear.